 Unilever’s corporate mission and vision statements are founded on the underlying purpose of the consumer goods business.
-These corporate statements reflect the strategic approaches that the company takes in order to achieve and keep its position as one of the world’s largest manufacturers of consumer goods.
+These corporate statements reflect the strategic approaches that the company takes to achieve and keep its position as one of the world’s largest manufacturers of consumer goods.
 Unilever’s corporate mission statement characterizes the organizational outputs of the business.
-On the other hand, Unilever’s corporate vision statement offers a description of the future condition that the company aims to achieve.
-In this way, the mission statement defines the strategic decisions needed in order to arrive at what the vision statement visualizes for the consumer goods company.
+On the other hand, Unilever’s corporate vision statement offers a description of the future conditions that the company aims to achieve.
+In this way, the mission statement defines the strategic decisions needed to arrive at what the vision statement visualizes for the consumer goods company.
 These factors align with Unilever’s purpose statement, which indicates the underlying reason for the company’s operations.
 The business characteristics identified in the SWOT analysis of Unilever are linked to the company’s business purpose, corporate mission statement, and corporate vision statement.

 PURPOSE.
 Unilever’s purpose is “to make sustainable living commonplace.”
 This corporate statement emphasizes the importance of sustainability in the daily lives of consumers around the world through their use of the company’s consumer goods.
-Such a business purpose directly relates to Unilever’s corporate social responsibility strategy.
+Such a business purpose relates to Unilever’s corporate social responsibility strategy.
 The sustainability status of the company’s business practices and consumer goods is underscored.
 Also, the purpose statement is a response to the trends (opportunities and threats) relevant to the industry, as shown in the PESTEL/PESTLE analysis of Unilever.
 In this context, the company’s corporate vision and mission statements extend the business purpose to characterize the business, its manufacturing operations, and its products.

 Unilever’s Mission Statement